 After visiting Tonantzintla, you'll head to the city of Puebla, located just 15 minutes away from Cholula.
 Puebla is popularly known as the “City of Angels” and here you will enjoy a delicious lunch (not included).
 The gastronomic variety in Puebla is rich, so you can choose from a simple and traditional “semita", or the exquisite and laborious "mole poblano.“ Then, you will enjoy a walking tour through the beautiful historic center and see the sixteenth and eighteenth century buildings, as well as the Plaza de Armas, the cathedral and the Church of Santo Domingo.
 You'll also visit the craft market where you can find beautiful works in the traditional Talavera figurines, and delicious sweets such as sweet potatoes, prepared in different flavors.
-Your tour ends with a hotel drop off.
+Your tour ends with drop off at the meeting point.

 Taxco and Cuernavaca